busykoala/fastapi-opa/README.md

 }
 ```

-In Open Policy Agent you can now create policies using user roles,
+In Open Policy Agent you can create policies using user roles,
-routes, or request methods etc.
+routes, request methods etc.

 An example policy (from [the official Open Policy Agent
 docs](https://www.openpolicyagent.org/docs/v0.11.0/http-api-authorization/))